3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 in procedure 'ocd_process_reset_inner' called at file "embedded:startup.tcl", line  244
  ```
- But in openocd documentation this is described as more or less irrelevant.
+But in openocd documentation, this is described as more or less irrelevant.
 All in all our microchip has been flashed, and this action has been verified.

 ```